jamesjisu/jamesjisu.github.io/_pages/about.md

   - /about.html
 ---

-My nanme is James Jisu Han, and I am a Korean Canadian American currently living in New York City.
+My name is James Jisu Han, and I am a Korean Canadian American currently living in New York City.
 I received a B.S. in Statistics & Data Science and Molecular Biophysics and Biochemistry from Yale University, and I am currently employed as an Associate Consultant at Bain and Company.

 A data-driven personal website
 ======